Read-The-Question/rtq-review/packages/review-paper-model/README.md

 index and parses a selected TOML file into serializable paper metadata, sections, and a complete three-level question tree.

+The file index keeps only source summaries in a process-local cache.
+Every index request enumerates the current collection directories, prunes removed entries, and reparses only files whose filesystem fingerprint changed, so additions, renames, removals, and metadata edits invalidate naturally. `inspectPaperSource` performs a direct single-file read and parse for selected-source freshness checks;
+`readReviewPaper` remains uncached and always returns the current file contents.

 Every content value retains its source text and its project-macro-expanded text.
 Repeated working formulas and tips remain ordered. `PaperTable`, `PaperImage`, and `LongDivision` are represented as safe preparation descriptors for the rendering